-Today, rather than representing We the People, Congress represents a few dozen large multi-national corporations that influence and control our legislators by spending unlimited corporate funds to help their political candidates win elections.
+Today, a few dozen large multi-national corporations influence and control our legislators in Congress.

-Please join us in helping to get this amendment passed.
+Please join us to help get this amendment passed.

-SO -- click on one of these boxes to learn more and GET INVOLVED:
+Click on one of these boxes to learn more and GET INVOLVED